joanferrecid098/ww-v1/README.md

 # WhatsApp Anonymous Messaging Bot

-This repository contains a WhatsApp bot that allows you to send anonymous messages to groups.
-The bot provides a web interface where you can compose and send messages, while ensuring your anonymity.
+## IMPORTANT NOTE: THIS PROJECT WAS MADE FOR FUN AND IS OPEN TO VULNERABILITIES.
+It was made with a un-official package for the WhatsApp API.

+Make your friends hate you by making your WhatsApp account say anything from anyone.
+There is basically a React website where you write any message you want in any of the defined group chats, and the device that scanned the QR code will send it.

 ## Requirements
 - Node.js (version X.X.X)
 - NPM (version X.X.X)
-- MongoDB (version X.X.X)
 - WhatsApp account

 ## Installation